brucou/functional-rose-tree/README.md

 ## mapOverTree :: Lenses -> MapFn -> Tree -> Tree'
 ### Description
-Traverse a tree, applying a mapping function, while, and returning a tree with the same structure, containing the mapped nodes.
-Order of traversal is irrelevant here, as all nodes of the tree are to be traversed, and the mapping function is assumed to be a pure function.
-Note that the `constructTree` lens is mandatory here to rebuild the tree from its nodes.
+Traverse a tree, applying a mapping function, while, and returning a mapped tree, containing the
+mapped nodes.
+The `constructTree` lens is mandatory here to rebuild the tree from its nodes.
+The origin tree is traversed from the leaves (post-order traversal) upwards.
+As the traversal progress, `constructTree` maps first the leaves, and recursively maps the mapped children together with each traversed compound node.
+We signal that with the signature `constructTree :: E'xF' -> T'` for `constructTree`, where `E'` is a mapped label, and `F` are mapped children.

 ### Types
 - `Tree :: T`